BinarCode/laravel-restify/UPGRADING.md

 `field('password')` therefore returned the password hash from `login`, `register` and `verifyEmail`.
 The built-in controllers now call `rest($user)->withoutHiddenAttributes()`, which drops every attribute listed in `$user->getHidden()`, including one a field exposes under a different `label()`.
+When the model lists `$visible` instead, every field whose attribute is not in it is dropped too, as Eloquent's `toArray()` does;
+computed fields (`field(fn () => ...)`) are kept.
 Values a field derives from a hidden attribute through a closure or callback are not detected - keep those out of your fields.

 If you published the auth controllers (`php artisan restify:auth`), add `->withoutHiddenAttributes()` after `rest($user)` in your `LoginController`, `RegisterController` and `VerifyController`, or re-publish them.

+With `app.debug` on, Restify also logs a warning the first time (per process) a repository serialises a field whose attribute its model hides - for example `field('password')` on a `User` that lists `password` in `$hidden`.
+Nothing is thrown and the response is unchanged; the warning points at a field that exposes the value on your regular show and index endpoints.
+Hide such a field with `hideFromShow()` and `hideFromIndex()` (it stays writable), or remove it.